molbrain/MORE-RNAseq/README.md

 STRANDEDNESS=reverse
 ```

-If you use the Docker container, the recommendation of data loading and writing is via **`docker cp`** NOT `-v` option because the process speed is quite different.
+If you use the Docker container, the recommendation of data loading and writing is via **`docker cp`** NOT `-v` option because the processing speed is quite different.

 ### Note 4.
 Required tool preparation and Docker usage